Tejal Shah AS IT IS

 -- Evolutionary biologist J.B.S.
 Haldane

-Tejal Shah will present a selection of new works on paper alongside their 5-channel video installation Between the Waves (2012).
+Tejal Shah presents a selection of new works on paper alongside their 5-channel video installation Between the Waves (2012).
 Informed by queer, feminist and Buddhist thought, Shah explores the interdependence of all life and the importance of care in times of ethical and ecological precarity.